Adaptive Bayesian computation for efficient biobank-scale genomic inference: Background

 However, Bayesian hierarchical inference for genomics data usually involves obtaining complex, high-dimensional posterior distributions, which requires large computational resources.
 It is therefore rarely applied to biobank-scale data analysis, despite its relevance for uncovering biologically meaningful patterns with enhanced statistical power.
 Recent developments in scalable Bayesian inference have brought deterministic approximations to the forefront, providing a more efficient solution than traditional sampling-based methods like Markov Chain Monte Carlo (MCMC).
 In particular, variational inference (VI) algorithms approximate the posterior using simpler families of distributions, such as fully-factorized distributions in the case of mean-field VI \cite[see, e.g.,][]{blei_variational_2017}.
-Under global-local Bayesian model hierarchies, mean-field VI usually approximates the posterior into a product where the ``factors'' are split between local or global parameters.
+Under global-local Bayesian model hierarchies, mean-field VI usually approximates the posterior into a product of \emph{factors} corresponding to the local and global structure.
 When the dimensionality is high (i.e., when the number of units is large, which is typical in genomics), a large number of local parameters need updating in turn, while holding the others fixed.
-When the sample size is large, each update is also computationally expensive.
-Therefore, although VI-based Bayesian hierarchical models have been proposed for relatively large problems, such approaches are still not nimble for processing genome-wide data in today's biobanks.
+When the sample size is large, some updates will also be computationally expensive.
+Therefore, although VI-based algorithms have made Bayesian inference computationally feasible for relatively large problems, they remain insufficiently nimble for processing genome-wide data in today's biobanks.